 “In our world today, there are many online influencers who share what they do, eat, and buy.
 And for some it has changed the way people dine, shop, and travel – there’s something to learn from them within our own organizations.”

-While I don’t want to go all change management with this post, I agree with this point mainly because it’s very applicable right now.
+While I don’t want to go all change management and s**t with this post, I agree with this point mainly because it’s very applicable right now.
 Not everybody is fortunate enough to have a knowledgeable manager who can develop their team and answer questions beyond the process to put in a PTO request.
 Authentic leadership was in short supply, even pre-pandemic.

-While in 2022, Yammer doesn’t sit as a crown jewel in Microsoft 365 as it should, the impact of Yammer on Microsoft’s culture appears life and well inside Microsoft.
-So many lessons that the Yammer sought to espouse are applicable ten years later, especially during the current pandemic and organizations moving to work from home, work from anywhere, or hybrid models.
+While in 2022, Yammer doesn’t sit as a crown jewel in Microsoft 365 as it should, the impact of Yammer on Microsoft’s culture appears alive and well inside Microsoft.
+So many lessons that Yammer sought to espouse are applicable ten years later, especially during the current pandemic and organizations moving to work from home, work from anywhere, or hybrid models.